openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	myYellow.g = 255;
 	myYellow.a = 255;

 Now, if we wanted to make our brush fierier, we would want to draw using random colors that are in-between orange and red.
-Intuitively, we know what an in-between color is, but we need to specify it mathematically in our code.  `ofColor` gives us that mathematical in-betweenness using something called "[linear interpolation](http://en.wikipedia.org/wiki/Linear_interpolation "Wiki for Linear Interpolation")." with a function called [`getLerped(...)`](http://www.openframeworks.cc/documentation/types/ofColor.html#show_getLerped "getLerped Documentation Page").

-**[point to math section for lerp]**
+Intuitively, we know what an in-between color is, but we need to specify it mathematically in our code.  `ofColor` gives us that mathematical in-betweenness using something called "[linear interpolation](http://en.wikipedia.org/wiki/Linear_interpolation "Wiki for Linear Interpolation")." with a function called [`getLerped(...)`](http://www.openframeworks.cc/documentation/types/ofColor.html#show_getLerped "getLerped Documentation Page").  **[point to math section for lerp]**

 `getLerped(...)` is a class method of `ofColor`, so we call it using an instance of `ofColor` like this: `myFirstColor.getLerped(mySecondColor, 0.3)`.
-We pass in two arguments, an 'ofColor' and a `float` value between `0.0` and `1.0`.
+We pass in two arguments, an `ofColor` and a `float` value between `0.0` and `1.0`.
 The function returns a new `ofColor` that is between the two specified colors, and the `float` determines how close the new color is to our original color.
 A `float` of `0.0` will return a color that is 0% of the way from our first color to our second color, while a `float` of `1.0` will return a color that is 100% of the way from our first color to our second color.

 We can put that to use in our `draw()` function by replace our current `ofSetColor` code with these four lines: